camtheperson/get-my-ps5/README.md

 # Get My PS5
-A barebones, Axios-powered utility that checks for PlayStation 5 Disc Edition every 10 seconds, then opens your browser as soon as it's available.
+A barebones, Axios-powered utility that checks for PlayStation 5 (disc or digital edition) every 10 seconds, then opens your browser as soon as it's available.

 ## Requirements